This article about family law was last updated in 2024.

 DATE OF SEPARATION

-Ascertain the date of you separation.
+Ascertain the date of your separation.
 You have to be separated for at least twelve months before you can obtain a divorce.
 It is possible, however, to live together in the same home and still be regarded as separated.

 See: Separated by living together: What you need to know.